AdityaKr015/AI-Career-Guidance-WebApp/README.md

-We the Team Paradox made this project for  3-day national-level hackathon organized by Gateway Education in collaboration with ImaginXP (CollegeDekho Group)
+## 🎓 **AI Career Guidance Web App**

-## 🎓 AI Career Guidance Web App
+- We the Team Paradox made this project for  3-day national-level hackathon organized by Gateway Education in collaboration with ImaginXP (CollegeDekho Group)

 An AI powered career guidance webapp built with Streamlit and Google Gemini API, designed to help students discover their ideal career paths based on their skills, interests, and personality.